 Save An Additional $400 On Kybella Full Correction Treatment

-In additional to incredibly low every day pricing, we can now have rebates to save you an additional $400 off Kybella.
+In addition to incredibly low every day pricing, we can now offer rebates to save you an additional $400 off Kybella.
 That takes your full correction price from $2400 to $2000.

 Most need two treatments.
 Additional treatments available at a reduced cost.
 Cannot combine rebate with any other offer or special.
-Offer ends 04/30/17.
 Must Join Brilliant Distinctions (we can help!)

 Free Botox With Your Coolsculpting Treatment!

 For the month of May Enjoy 25 units of Botox FREE with purchase of any Coolsculpting package!
 Ask about having both treatments on the same day.

 Must join Allergan's Brilliant Distinctions rewards program.
 Offer expires May 31, 2017.
 No substitutions please.

 What we provide is plastic surgery, cosmetic procedures, reconstructive procedures, and skin care.
 But what people really get from us and from our products is HOPE.Request a Consultation